 Television appearances include the role of Olenka in the BAFTA winning drama series ‘The Street’ (BBC, 2009), written by Jimmy McGovern and directed by David Blair; Bibi Saparova in ‘Spooks’ (BBC, 2009) by Alrick Riley; Mela in ‘The English Class’ (RTE, 2007); Danuta in ‘Trivia’ (RTE, 2011); Ania Green in ‘Holby City’ (BBC, 2010); Mira Ziemska in ‘Lekarze’ (TVN, 2013, Poland); Milena Kintrup in a German-Austrian-Swiss film series ‘Tatort: Das Wunder von Wolbeck’ (ZDF, 2012), directed by Matthias Tiefenbacher; Kasia in ‘Line of Duty’ (BBC, 2014), directed by Daniel Nettheim; Katrin in ‘DCI Banks’ (ITV, 2015), directed by David Richards; Natascha Karpenko in a German television movie ‘Ein Starkes Team: Tödliche Botschaft‘ (ZDF, 2016), directed by Maris Pfeiffer, and as Maya in a mini series ‘The A Word‘ (BBC, 2016), written by Peter Bowker and directed by Peter Cattaneo and Dominic Leclerc.

-In 2017 she will appear on television as Dobroslawa in a brand new British comedy series ‘Sick of It‘ (Sky 1), directed by Richard Yee; as Regina Meissner in a German Tv series ‘Die Kanzlei‘ (ARD) and in 2018 as Alicja in ‘Leash’, the winner of The Pitch competition, British film written and directed by Harry Lighton.
+In 2018 she will appear on television as Dobroslawa in a brand new British comedy series ‘Sick of It‘ (Sky 1), directed by Richard Yee; in German TV series as Regina Meissner in ‘Die Kanzlei‘ (ARD) directed by Maris Pfeiffer and as Cristina Hagi in ‘Notruf Hafenkante‘ (ZDF) directed by Lena Knauss; as Alicja in ‘Leash’, the winner of The Pitch competition, British film written and directed by Harry Lighton.

 Other roles of note include Monica in ‘The Townlands of Brazil’, a critically-acclaimed play written by Dermot Bolger, directed by Ray Yeates and performed at the Axis Theatre in Dublin (2006-2007) and playing leading roles in both Jessica Townsend’s comedy ‘Humane Resources’ (Best Short, London Film Festival, 2010) and Saschko Frey’s thriller ‘Echos’ (Friedrich-Wilhelm Murnau Prize, 2009).